CR Group Salary in the Federal Government (CR-01 to CR-07, 2026)

 - June 21, 2024: 2.25% increase (current 2026 rates)

-A CR-04 Step 1 who earned $50,821 in June 2020 now earns $57,217 in 2026 — a cumulative increase of approximately 12.6% over six years.
-Compared to CPI inflation of roughly 20%+ over the same period, CR purchasing power declined in real terms through the early 2020s, though the 2022–2023 increases helped partially close the gap.
+A CR-04 Step 1 earned $50,821 in June 2020 and earns $57,217 today — a cumulative increase of about 12.6% from the four economic increases in the 2021–2025 agreement, with no further raises since June 2024 and none expected until the successor agreement is ratified.
+Compared to CPI inflation of roughly 20%+ over the same period, CR purchasing power declined in real terms through the early 2020s; the 2022–2023 increases helped partially close the gap.

 For complete step-by-step rates and salary history for each CR level, see: